RareRuminare/rareruminare.github.io/_includes/clive/lamb.md

 The whole box is portioned, bagged, clearly labelled and freezer-ready.

+Price: (€10 per Kg) the total cost is dictated by the weight of the lamb, they are usually 16Kg - 25kg.
+We will do our best to select a lamb to suit your needs.
+Price includes local delivery or we can courier nationwide for an additional €20.

 # How to order?

 Please email {% include email.md %} or phone {% include phone.md %}.
 Due to the limited and seasonal nature of this product, supply is limited.